10 Ways Successful Salespeople Keep Calm and Crush Their Quotas

 “Tough times never last, but tough people do.” –Robert Schuller

-Selling is exhausting.
+Isn’t selling exhausting?
 Forcing yourself to operate at a professional level nearly 24/7 takes a toll on anyone.

-In fact, sales people are more likely to burnout due to their high stress and emotional environment.
+In fact, salespeople are more likely to burn out due to their high stress and emotional environment.

-So how do you respond under pressure?
+So, how do you respond under pressure?

-Face them!
-Take a moment and think about how you feel.
+The best thing to do is to take a moment and think about how you feel.
 What’s causing you to feel this way?
 How is your body responding to your emotions?